CADNAD/Opartha/notes/plotPlanning/liuPlot.md

 **NEED TO REWORK THE NAMES AND DELMIAN LANGUAGE**

+Liu wants Bei-san to protect Delmia.
+He cares about the lives, whether or not they retain culture.

 ## Characters List

 **Shi:** Mixed like Liu.
 Liu's sponsor and one of the a group of 6 looking to create officers to fight against the Empire using their own tactics and training.